Read This First

 Prompt 1: How do policymakers determine the optimal level for a minimum wage?

-The central claim is this: Determining the optimal level for a minimum wage is a complex process that involves balancing economic, social, and ethical considerations.
+In plain terms: Determining the optimal level for a minimum wage is a complex process that involves balancing economic, social, and ethical considerations.

 The cost of living varies widely across regions.
 Policymakers consider housing, food, healthcare, and transportation costs to ensure the minimum wage is adequate for basic needs.